 For a few nutrients, particularly Vitamins D and B12, supplements offer the easiest way to cover your needs.
-Check out the preceding links for details, and also visit our guide to supplements.
-Luckily, most of the supplements needed to close any gaps in your nutrition are remarkably cheap.
+Check out the preceding links for details, and also visit my guide to supplements.
+Luckily, most supplements of special interest to vegans are remarkably cheap.

 Random Money-Saving Tips

-Here are some key ideas I’ve already covered that I don’t want you to forget, plus a few new ones thrown in for good measure:
+Here are the most important ideas I’ve brought up in this piece, plus a few new ones thrown in for good measure:

 - Never buy bottled salad dressing.
-You can make your own salad dressing in barely two minutes for one-fourth the price, and it’ll be tastier and fresher.
+You can make your own in barely two minutes for one-fourth the price, and it’ll be tastier and fresher.

 - Favor brown rice and whole grain breads and pastas most of the time.
 Whole grains don’t cost more, but deliver better nutrition.

-- Peanuts and beans are your cheapest source of protein, and they’re loaded with other nutrients too.
+- Beans and peanuts are your cheapest sources of protein, and they’re rich in other nutrients too.

 - Natural foods stores usually have better prices than supermarkets on packaged vegan food, and their bulk departments offer some of the best deals you’ll find anywhere.

-- Bagged frozen fruits and vegetables offer one of the cheapest ways to boost your nutrition, especially during winter.
+- Bagged frozen fruits and vegetables can cheaply boost your nutrition, especially during winter.

-- Whether it’s a toaster, rice cooker, or bread machine, any home appliance will quickly pay for itself if it enables you to easily make food that keeps you out of restaurants.
-An Instant Pot is the most versatile and useful appliance you can buy.
+- Whether it’s a toaster, rice cooker, or bread machine, any home appliance can quickly pay for itself by keeping you out of restaurants.
+An Instant Pot or similar multi-cooker is the most versatile and useful appliance you can buy.

 - You need never pay for recipes.
-Your local library probably carries a stack of vegan cookbooks.
+Recipes found online may disappoint, but your local library probably carries a stack of excellent vegan cookbooks.

 Eating Vegan on the Cheap is Easy

-Surprisingly, one of the most common arguments made against veganism is that it’s a diet for the privileged.
+One of the most common objections people make concerning veganism is that it’s a diet for the privileged.
 But as we’ve seen, that’s simply not the case.
-No other diet compares when it comes to allowing you to choose from a wide variety of dirt cheap yet nutritious foods.
+No other diet emphasizes such a wide variety of dirt cheap yet nutritious foods.

 These easy steps will enable you to reduce your food costs while maximizing variety, enjoyment, and nutrition.